Submitted by Luis Morinigo, VP Business Development & Strategic Partnerships at TwinThread

 - What Next?: Now that you have access to your data, it’s time to gain some visibility so you can begin to see what’s happening with your equipment (what's driving successful operation).

 - Pro Tip: Real-time insights are important, but being able to predict what will happen is much more powerful and allows you to be more proactive.

 - Description: By applying telemetry dashboard and time-series data, you’re now able to “see” what’s occurring with your equipment, in real-time.

 - Benefits: Your operators will be empowered to prevent anomalies from becoming larger and more disruptive issues (equipment downtime, component blow-outs, etc.).

 - What Next?: Seeing what’s happening is great - understanding why it’s happening is better.
 The next step is to implement the ability to identify root causes.

 - Pro Tip: Keep your in-house experts (engineers and operators) front and center.
 Speed to value can only occur with your subject-matter experts leading the way.

 Stage 4: Transparency

 - Description: You’re now applying time-series / historical data analysis and hierarchical data models.
-These elements will allow your experts to identify why something is happening.
+These elements allow your experts to identify why something is happening.

 - What Next?: You know what’s happening now and can look into the past to understand why.
 Now it’s time to turn your interests toward the future - what will happen.